My Life as an Engrish to English Translator: Learning to Accept My Korean Immigrant Mother

 A story about Elizabeth, an “Army brat”, who must navigate the world for her Korean immigrant mother.
-Through this process she learns to stop being embarrassed by her mother and shifts to fighting for her.
+Through this process she learns to stop being embarrassed by her mother and shifts to standing up for her.

 - How many of you are recent immigrants or have immigrant parents?